gliglaty-gliglaty/Go-outside-bro/README.md

 [![Developer](https://img.shields.io/badge/Developer-liminal%20studio-purple)](#)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-Go--outside--bro-black?logo=github)](https://github.com/gliglaty-gliglaty/Go-outside-bro)

-A funny **Geode** mod for **Geometry Dash** that reminds you to take breaks and also tracks how long you've played while the mod is installed. 😭🕒
+A funny **Geode** mod for **Geometry Dash** that reminds you to take breaks and tracks how long you have played while the mod is installed. 😭🕒

 ---

 ## ✨ Features

 - 🔔 Break reminder notifications
+- 🖤🤍 Custom notification box color
 - 🌍 English and French messages
 - ⏱️ Custom reminder interval
 - 🕐 Choose between **minutes** or **hours**
+- 🧪 Test mode for quick notification testing
 - 🚫 Option to disable notifications and keep only the playtime tracker
 - 📊 Playtime tracker button in the main menu
 - 📱💻 Works on **Windows** and **Android**